The origins of farming

 The G2a1 groups went to the Caucasus.
 The G2a2 and subgroups spread westward to Turkey and Europe, G2b went eastward to central and southern Asia.

-G2a people may have been among the first humans to have acquired the alleles for fair skin.
-This is seen in an Early Neolithic farmer from Germany who possessed the alleles for fair skin as found in modern Europeans, while a G2b man, archaeologic found from Wezmeh Cave in Zagros, Iran, old ± 9,250 ybp, had a relatively dark skin and black hair.
-Also A hunter-gatherer from northern Spain, tested by Olalde et al. 2014, was still dark skinned as recently as 7,000 ybp.
+G2a people may have been the first modern humans who had acquired the alleles for fair skin.
+This is seen in an Early Neolithic farmer from Germany who possessed the same alleles for fair skin as the modern Europeans nowadays, while in an archaeologic found of a G2b man in the from Wezmeh Cave in Zagros, Iran, who was from ± 9,250 ybp, this was far lesser.
+He had a relatively light skin and black hair, contemporaries in this region were also partly light, partly medium tinted.
+A hunter-gatherer from northern Spain as recently as 7,000 ybp, tested by Olalde et al. 2014, was still dark skinned.

-Suddenly in the Bonze Age G becomes extremely rare in Europe.
-From 6.000 ybp new peoples with new cultures came and brought new Y- and mt-DNA.
-The G subgroups were greatly replaced, they remained mostly in remote habitable places as the mountain areas.
+Suddenly in the Bonze Age G becomes rare in Europe.
+From 6.000 ybp new peoples came from the Pontic-Caspian steppes with new cultures and they brought new Y-DNA R1a and R1b and also in lesser amounts new mt-DNA.
+The old G subgroups were replaced, but in lesser amounts by G2a2b2a1-L140.
+The former G clades remained mostly in remote places as the mountain areas and the Mediterranean Islands.

 The haplogroup G distibution.